andrew/ultimate-awesome/README.md

 - [awesome-ai](https://github.com/artemshar/awesome-ai) - Curated list of AI tools, platforms, and resources for developers, creators, and businesses.
 - [awesome-barcelona](https://github.com/arturh/awesome-barcelona) - Awesome resources to move to and live in Barcelona.
 - [awesome-nexa](https://github.com/avasdao/awesome-nexa) - A curated list of TOP resources actively supporting the Nexa blockchain and its growing ecosystem.
+- [awesome-aerospace-engineering](https://github.com/awesomelistsio/awesome-aerospace-engineering) - A curated list of tools, frameworks, resources, and educational content for Aerospace Engineering.
 - [awesome-blogging](https://github.com/awesomelistsio/awesome-blogging) - A curated list of awesome tools, resources, platforms, and tips for bloggers of all levels.
 - [awesome-daos](https://github.com/awesomelistsio/awesome-daos) - A curated list of awesome resources, platforms, tools, frameworks, and educational content related to Decentralized Autonomous Organizations (DAOs).
 DAOs are organizations represented by rules encoded as smart contracts, enabling decentralized decision-making and governance.
 - [awesome-biconomy](https://github.com/bcnmy/awesome-biconomy) - Compilation of compelling project ideas and useful resources for utilizing Biconomy.
 - [bestxtools.github.io](https://github.com/bestxtools/bestxtools.github.io) - Curated Best Free Online Tools.  |  |  |
 - [awesome-raymond-hettinger](https://github.com/brianspiering/awesome-raymond-hettinger) - A curated list of awesome Raymond Hettinger talks.
 - [x-odus](https://github.com/ccamara/x-odus) - A list of relevant organisations that have decided to break relationswhips with X and have made a public statement.
-- [awesome-sentence-embedding](https://github.com/chaosgen/awesome-sentence-embedding) - A curated list of pretrained sentence and word embedding models.
 - [awesome-research-agents](https://github.com/chchenhui/awesome-research-agents) - 🤖️ A collection of papers, blogs and projects of research agents.
 - [awesome-go-zh](https://github.com/chinanf-boy/awesome-go-zh) - 🇨🇳翻译: <awesome-go> 一个精明的GO框架、库和软件列表 :heart: 很慢慢校对 中.
 - [fucking-awesome-fp-js](https://github.com/correia-jpv/fucking-awesome-fp-js) - 😎 A curated list of awesome functional programming stuff in js.
 With repository stars⭐ and forks🍴.